BMW N63

-The BMW N63 is a twin-turbocharged V8 petrol engine which has been in production from 2008 to present.
+The BMW N63 is a twin-turbocharged petrol V8 engine which has been in production from 2008 to present.
 The N63 is the world's first production car engine to use a "hot-vee" layout, with the turbochargers located inside the "V" of the engine.
-It is also BMW's first turbocharged V8 engine.
+It is also BMW's first turbocharged petrol V8 engine.
+The engine has been widely noted for its mechanical issues, undergoing several recalls.

 The N63 replaced the BMW N62 (a naturally aspirated V8 engine) and was first used in the 2008 X6 xDrive50i.

 The S63 engine is the BMW M high-performance version of the N63.

-Alpina versions of the N63 are used in various F01 7 Series, F10 5 Series, G11 7 Series, G16 8 Series and G30 5 Series models.
+Alpina versions of the N63 are used in various F01 7 Series, F10 5 Series, G11 7 Series, G15 8 Series and G30 5 Series models.

 Design

 The airflow path through the engine uses a "hot-vee" layout, where the exhaust manifolds and turbochargers are located between the cylinder banks (on the "inside" of the V8) and the intake manifolds are located on the outside of the engine.
 This is opposite to the traditional layout for a V8, where the intake is inside the "V" and the exhaust manifold is on the outside.
 The hot-vee layout reduces the width of the engine and decreases the exhaust runner length from the exhaust valves to the turbochargers.
 The engine uses air-to-water intercoolers, therefore improving throttle response.

-Similar to the N54B30, the initial N63 (including the S63) did not use Valvetronic (variable valve lift) because its benefit of reducing of intake vacuum is not as important in turbocharged engines}.
+Similar to the N54B30, the initial N63 (including the S63) did not use Valvetronic (variable valve lift) because its benefit of reducing of intake vacuum is not as important in turbocharged engines.
 Due to the presence of turbocharging, the N63 does not use a variable-length intake manifold.

 The N63 is BMW's first V8 engine to use direct injection.